Computational Relations for Trace Semantics¶

 Computational Interface¶

-We parametrize the interface by a relation STS : C → S → B → S → Type
+We parametrize the interface by a relation STS : C → S → B → S → Type.

-The record provides both an executable compute
+The record provides both an executable compute and a two‑way equivalence

-and the relational judgment.
+between compute returning success s' and the relational judgment.

 module _ (STS : C → S → Sig → S → Type) where ExtendedRel : C → S → Sig → ComputationResult Err S → Type ExtendedRel c s sig (success s') = STS c s sig s' ExtendedRel c s sig (failure _ ) = ∀ s' → ¬ STS c s sig s' record Computational Err : Type₁ where constructor MkComputational field computeProof : (c : C) (s : S) (sig : Sig) → ComputationResult Err (∃[ s' ] STS c s sig s') compute : C → S → Sig → ComputationResult Err S compute c s sig = map proj₁ $ computeProof c s sig field completeness : (c : C) (s : S) (sig : Sig) (s' : S) → STS c s sig s' → compute c s sig ≡ success s' open ≡-Reasoning computeFail : C → S → Sig → Type computeFail c s sig = isFailure $ compute c s sig ≡-success⇔STS : compute c s sig ≡ success s' ⇔ STS c s sig s' ≡-success⇔STS {c} {s} {sig} {s'} with computeProof c s sig in eq ... | success (s'' , h) = mk⇔ (λ where refl → h) λ h' → begin success s'' ≡˘⟨ completeness _ _ _ _ h ⟩ compute c s sig ≡⟨ completeness _ _ _ _ h' ⟩ success s' ∎ ... | failure y = mk⇔ (λ ()) λ h → begin failure _ ≡˘⟨ map-failure eq ⟩ compute c s sig ≡⟨ completeness _ _ _ _ h ⟩ success s' ∎ failure⇒∀¬STS : computeFail c s sig → ∀ s' → ¬ STS c s sig s' failure⇒∀¬STS comp≡nothing s' h rewrite ≡-success⇔STS .Equivalence.from h = case comp≡nothing of λ () ∀¬STS⇒failure : (∀ s' → ¬ STS c s sig s') → computeFail c s sig ∀¬STS⇒failure {c = c} {s} {sig} ¬sts with computeProof c s sig ... | success (x , y) = ⊥-elim (¬sts x y) ... | failure y = (y , refl) failure⇔∀¬STS : computeFail c s sig ⇔ ∀ s' → ¬ STS c s sig s' failure⇔∀¬STS = mk⇔ failure⇒∀¬STS ∀¬STS⇒failure recomputeProof : ∀ {Γ s sig s'} → STS Γ s sig s' → ComputationResult Err (∃[ s'' ] STS Γ s sig s'') recomputeProof _ = computeProof _ _ _